nikodemus/foolang/README.md

 - [ ] " Strings
       Two options for interpolation:
       1. Tokenize into InterpolationStart ...
 InterpolationEnd.
+         ...to work a single parse_token would need to be able to generate multiple tokens.
       2. Tokenize into String, then re-tokenize during parse.
 - [ ] """ Strings
 - [ ] Literal arrays: unlike ST, don't change internal syntax?